Data models

 Accesses are inclusive, which means the Authenticated restriction necessarily includes Owner and Admin.

 Guest is the most permissive and Admin the least permissive.
-Therefore Admin < Owner < Authenticated < Guest
+Therefore Admin < Owner < Authenticated < Guest.

 Fields